ksirx/cse15l-lab-reports/index.md

 __4) Connecting Remotely__

 To connect remotely, you first need to open up VSCode.
-In VSCode, you should be able to access the terminal where you want to input the command, $ ssh [USERNAME]@ieng6.ucsd.edu.
+In VSCode, you should be able to access the terminal where you want to input the command, ```$ ssh [USERNAME]@ieng6.ucsd.edu```.
 From here, you should see a pop up asking whether you would like to connect.
-Enter, $ yes, to continue.
+Enter, ```$ yes ```, to continue.

 You will then be prompted to enter a password which which you will enter the password you created for step 1.
 Note: When entering the password, nothing will appear on the terminal line which is working as an intended security feature.
 Just enter the password and press enter.